vikasg57/flipkart-clone/README.md

 ## DATABASE

-We are using monogoDB for data storage and We are using NodeJS and ExpreeJS for intracting with our databasein backend.
+We are using monogoDB for data storage and we are using NodeJS and ExpreeJS for intracting with our database in backend.

 ## Contributors
 <li>Vikas Gaikwad</li>